nick-rivera-ru/nick-rivera-ru.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: I'm here
 ---

-My name is Inigo Montoya.
+My name is Nick Rivera.
 I have the following qualities:

+- I listen
+- I think
-- I rock a great mustache
+- I speak
-- I'm extremely loyal to my family

-What else do you need?
+I'm here to help you think outside the box.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Since a wee lad I've asked the question "why?"
+My nature is inquisitive, to understand why things are going as they are, so I know how to get things back on track when they fly off the rails.